MichaelCurrin/html-to-jekyll-sample/README.md

 ### Upload repo

 I cleaned up the code after the live session and upload it as this repo.
+This is a demo or sample which supplements the tutorial video.

 I also copied the rendered content to [sample.html](/sample.html) as well to make it easier to compare the Jekyll site against it and in case the pen disappears.